A while back, I toyed with the idea of starting a second blog. To be specific, I thought about starting a travel blog.

 We turn on the tap and drink the water.
 We brush our teeth without a concern.
 Drinking the water out of the tap won’t kill us or make us sick.

 We flick on a switch and the power comes on.

-Until you go overseas and realize fresh water and electricity are not the norm for a lot of people, you don’t truly appreciate what you have at home.
-Those same things at home that you take for granted.
+Until you go overseas and realize fresh drinking water and electricity are not the norm for a lot of people, you don’t truly appreciate what you have at home.

 8. Letting go of stereotypes